-TERMINATION
+C. TERMINATION

-Upon determining that the Manager has not made adequate improvement in the areas outlined in the Plan of Action, Staff may recommend to the Investment Committee and/or Board that the Manager be terminated.
+Upon determining that the Manager has not made adequate improvement in the areas outlined in the Manager Watchlist Process (Reference Section XX), Staff may recommend to the Investment Committee and/or Board that the Manager be terminated.
 Prior to making the final decision to terminate the Manager, the Investment Committee may invite the Manager to make a presentation at the meeting in which the Termination recommendation is to be discussed.
 Staff will have analyzed the liquidity of the Manager's portfolio and will have a recommendation and plan for disposition of the assets.

-Upon the Investment Committee's decision to terminate, Staff will notify the relevant ACERA Staff regarding this decision (See Section IV).
+Upon the Investment Committee's decision to terminate, Staff will notify the relevant ACERA Manager regarding this decision (See Schedule IV).
 All outstanding issues between the Manager and ACERA's Master Custodian, brokers, Consultant, or other parties shall be resolved prior to closing out the Contract.
 The Manager Termination checklist is attached as Schedule IV.

-The Contract Review Process described in this Policy does not provide any additional rights or protections to Managers, beyond what is provided in the contract.
-The Board reserves the right to terminate an investment management contract without resort to the Contract Review Process, at any time, with or without thirty (30) calendar days noticedays' notice, for any reason or no reason.
+The Manager WatchlistProcess described in this Policy does not provide any additional rights or protections to Managers, beyond what is provided in the contract.
+The Board reserves the right to terminate an investment management contract without resort to the Manager Watchlist Process, at any time, with or without thirty (30) calendar days' notice, for any reason or no reason.